Fulfillment, meaning and giving back.

 The traditional perks of gym memberships, company health plans and bonus schemes are not enough for these two generations.
 They’re looking for a more rewarding, engaging and meaningful workplace experience.

-In fact, 53% of under-35s want to volunteer more than they do, with this figure increasing to 60% amongst 18-24-year-olds, according to a recent report.
+In fact, 53% of under-35s want to volunteer more than they do, with this figure increasing to 60% amongst 18-24-year-olds, according to a report by City Philanthropy.

 Of the 43% of respondents under-35 who said they already volunteer, workplace volunteer schemes and initiatives were cited as playing a key role in influencing their charitable good deeds.